Precis-Digital/advent_of_code_2023/gianni/README.md

 - Turned Day 3 into a class
 - added extra logging to day 3
 - WINTER PARTY!!!

 #### Day 9

+- Day 3 clean up and added comments
+- Added story and the problem/solution in comments (not sure if i should color it)
+- turned index.js now launcher.js into a class

+#### Day 10

+- Made the launcher.js class work for the exceptions
+- Made an index.js for the cli commands instead of having it all in the package.json that became unreadable and to call the launcher class
+- Added colors to descriptions
+- Challenge manager and launcher are ready finally!
+I wanted to have this so i can use it next year and not waste time creating it
+- added new logic for minification of day classes

 ###### Tasks

-- Clean up / optimize
 - Attempt to find online solutions for missing days 5,6,7,8. and refactor it into a class
-- Enhance JSDocs: Include console log in examples when `isLoggingEnabled` is true.
-- Improve JSDocs: Ensure all examples in the documentation are accurate and up-to-date.
+- Improve JSDocs in future: Ensure all examples in the documentation are accurate and up-to-date.
-- Add story and the problem/solution in comments